joel-rosenbaum/free_metal/README.md

 ## Overview

 The **free metal calculator** is an interactive web application built with Dash that is designed to visualize metal ion buffering under standard conditions.
-The computational approach was borrowed entirely from [WEBMAXC](https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/webmaxc/webmaxcS.htm) and so the results should be very similar to those provided by that older tool.
+The computational approach was borrowed entirely from [WEBMAXC](https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/webmaxc/webmaxcS.htm) and so the results should be very similar.
 This appplication extends on the capabilities of that tool by providing data visualizatioin and extensibility through configurable JSON files.

 ## Notes

+Please note that the limitations of **WEBMAXC** still apply:

+> **NOTE:** It is possible with the **FIND FREE METAL** calculation to produce answers that are not valid.
+This is more likely to occur with multiple metals.
+If you find one of the metals shows almost no effect of the chelator presence, be suspicious.
+Try different concentrations of the second metal.
+If there is a point where the result suddenly changes the first metal, then you are having problems with a convergence error.
+Try the Windows version.
+Here double precision math is used and it is also able to warn specifically about convergence problems.

 ## Attribution